sdougbrown/binary-search-horiz-scroll-demo/README.md

 ### Why is this still a problem?

 Most paginated sliders need to know the exact width of all child content so that pages can be pre-measured.
-That usually menas uniform sizes, and disabling native scrolling so that the slider can't get into an "unknown" state.
+That usually means uniform sizes, and disabling native scrolling so that the slider can't get into an "unknown" state.

 ### How does this solution solve for that problem?